nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - `ClassStorage#saveClass()` — Saves the new class into its storage.

-- `ClassStorage#removeExistingClass()` — removes class from storage to free up the time slot.
+- `ClassStorage#removeExistingClass()` — Removes class from storage to free up the time slot.

 - `ClassStorage#hasConflict()` — Checks if there is a conflict between the class timings.